 Isaac has two sons: Esau and Jacob.
 Jacob extorts his brother out of his inheritance and deceives a blind Isaac into giving it to him – and he’s the one we’re rooting for!
 So Esau tries to kill Jacob.
 What else can you expect from brothers?

-Jacob has 13 sons by four wives.
-Eleven of them try to kill their brother, Joseph.
+Jacob has 12 sons by four wives.
+Ten of them try to kill their brother, Joseph.
 Yet in the middle of their plan they chicken out and sell him to… Ishmaelites!
 Way to go, Abraham.
 Moses’ brother, Aaron, agrees to commit idolatry by making a Golden Calf.
 Samuel is called to serve God because two brothers, Hophni and Phineas, are wicked priests stealing from the people (Samuel’s two sons aren’t much better).
 David fathers several brothers, one (Absalom) who kills another (Amnon) after he rapes their sister.
 Absalom is later killed by his father, and another (Adonijah) is taken out by Solomon, his little brother.
 See what trouble having multiple boys in one house causes?
 More brothers, more incest and violence – undeniably.

 The truth of the evil inherent in brotherhood does not cease to be laid bare in the Christian Bible either.
 Jesus, it must be remembered, is the only begotten Son of God (John 1:18; 3:16).
 Well, at least on his Father’s side.
 It seems he had some half-brothers through his mother (or step-brothers if you’re Catholic).
 These brothers accuse him of being crazy (Mark 3:21, 32) and encourage him to go up to Jerusalem, not because they believe in him (they don’t, John 7:5) but probably because the Jerusalemites want to kill him (John 7:2).
 But those sordid advocates of two men sharing the same parents might ask: aren’t we told that anyone who hates his brother is in darkness, a liar and a murderer (1 John 2:9, 11; 3:15; 4:20)?
 Well, one might respond, this indicates our spiritual brothers and sisters, fellow children of God not children of the same parents (just threw up in my mouth a little…).
 “Brothers,” not brothers.
 Regarding our merely material brothers, Jesus himself says that anyone who doesn’t hate his brother cannot be his disciple (Luke 14:26).

 The plain sense of Scripture clearly condemns the evil of… homogeneity?
 Let’s just say “brotherhood.”
 Brothers are a constant source of violence and impropriety in the Bible.
 It isn’t just that Adam has no brothers, which by the logic of the “Adam and Steve” argument is evidence enough of the evils of brotherhood.
-The Bible underlines this “truth” nearly every time a set of brothers appears, much more often than for homosexuals who get a couple of laws in Leviticus (well, at least men into anal sex, Lev 18:22; 20:13) and some poo-pooing by Paul (Rom 1:18-32) to give his Roman audience a false sense of security before laying into them too for judging others (Rom 2:1-16).
-Incidentally that particular rhetorical juxtaposition is often lost on people who only bring up Paul to judge others.
-If the story of Adam and Eve compels us to reject outright the desire of two people of the same gender/sex to have an intimate relationship, then the call of “Adam and Eve, not Adam and Steve” should likewise ring out to decry the defilement of two men coming from the same bed, not just in it.
+The Bible underlines this “truth” nearly every time a set of brothers appears, much more often than for homosexual men who get a couple of laws in Leviticus (well, at least men into anal sex, Lev 18:22; 20:13) and some poo-pooing by Paul (Rom 1:18-32) to give his Roman audience a false sense of security before laying into them too for judging others (Rom 2:1-16).
+Incidentally that particular rhetorical juxtaposition is often lost on people who only bring up Paul specifically to judge others.
+If the story of Adam and Eve compels us to reject outright the desire of two people of the same gender to have an intimate relationship, then the call of “Adam and Eve, not Adam and Steve” should likewise ring out to decry the defilement of two men coming from the same bed, not just in it.

-There are many aspects of the Genesis narrative to which we do not aspire, beginning with Adam having children with someone who is ostensibly his twin sister and continuing with murder and (divinely mandated) incest afterward.
+There are many aspects of the Genesis narrative to which we do not aspire, beginning with Adam having children with ostensibly his twin sister and continuing with murder and (divinely mandated) incest afterward.
 The Genesis narrative is a myth that gives meaning to aspects of our existence.
 Adam and Eve cover many of these aspects, from procreation and the empirical fact of humanity’s diverse sexes (although presented simplistically here as binary, male and female), to culturally-conditioned, patriarchal norms and theological points about our dependence on God.
 What it does not do is exhaust all of the relationships that are possible for all people.
 Wanting it to do so is nonsensical and dangerous.
 “Adam and Eve, not Adam and Steve” is simply a poor argument that should be put away if Christians (and Jews) want to have a mature and yes, even biblical discussion about homosexual relationships.